$t$-sails and sparse hereditary classes of unbounded tree-width: Preliminaries

 An \emph{$(m \times n)$-wall} is a graph whose edges are visually equivalent to the mortar lines of a stretcher-bonded clay brick wall with $m$ rows of bricks each of which is $n$ bricks long.
 More precisely, we can define the wall $W_{m \times n}=(V,E)$ using a square grid of the usual $(x,y)$ Cartesian coordinates.

 See example of $W_{4 \times 4}$ in Figure \ref{fig:wall1}.

-The \emph{line graph} of a graph $G=(V,E)$ is the graph $L(G)$ on $E$ vertices where two vertices in $L(G)$ are adjacent if and only if they are adjacent as edges in $G$.
-A graph $H$ is a \emph{subdivision} of a graph $G$ if $H$ can be obtained from $G$ by 'subdividing' some of $G$'s edges by inserting new (degree $2$) vertices on those edges.
+The \emph{line graph} of a graph $G=(V,E)$ is the graph $L(G)$ with vertex set $E$ where two vertices in $L(G)$ are adjacent if and only if they are incident as edges in $G$.
+A graph $H$ is a \emph{subdivision} of a graph $G$ if $H$ can be obtained from $G$ by inserting new (degree $2$) vertices on some of the edges of $G$.

 We will use the notation $H \le_I G$ to denote graph $H$ is an \emph{induced subgraph} of graph $G$, meaning $V(H) \subseteq V(G)$ and two vertices of $V(H)$ are adjacent in $H$ if and only if they are adjacent in $G$.
 We will denote the subgraph of $G=(V,E)$ induced by the set of vertices $U \subseteq V$ by $G[U]$.
-If graph $G$ does not contain an induced subgraph isomorphic to $H$ we say that $G$ is \emph{$H$-free}.
+If a graph $G$ does not contain an induced subgraph isomorphic to $H$ we say that $G$ is \emph{$H$-free}.